stier-lab/GitLFS-2022/README.md

 Step 5.
 Now push the repository.
 (This can take a little while, or at least longer than you would expect for you connections upload speeds)

 > git push

+# General comments

+For each repository where you use git lfs you need to run:

+> git lfs install

+This will initialize git lfs for the repository.
+If the repository already exists, you can then use

+> git lfs pull

+... this will allow you to seamlessly access the large files.